Women in Vietnam: Domestic role

 Confucianism's emphasis on the family still impacts Vietnamese women's lives, especially in rural areas, where it espouses the importance of premarital female virginity and condemns abortion and divorce.
-According to a 2006 study, over the past decades, little progression in gender relations have been made.
 Household chores and labor are still primarily performed by Vietnamese women; however, women in Vietnam have shown increased influence in familial decisions, such as household budgets and the education of the children.
 In terms of childcare responsibility, men have shown an increased participation at the earlier ages of childcare, though women overall still bear the main responsibility.
 Women are seen primarily as mothers, and are considered to have shown "respect" to their husband's lineage if they give birth to a boy.
 While patrilineal ancestor worship shows girls as "outside lineage" (họ ngoại), it consider boys to be "inside lineage" (họ nội).
 Vietnamese society tends to follow the ancestral line through males, pushing women to the periphery.
 Vietnam has a two child policy.
 Some families want at least one boy, but would prefer two boys to two girls, so they use ultrasound machines to determine the baby's sex to later abort female offspring.

-The main religion in Vietnam are traditional folk beliefs (see Vietnamese folk religion).
+The main religion in Vietnam are traditional folk religion (see Vietnamese folk religion).
 This is not an organized religion, however it does adopt many Confucian views.
 One of the main views that it takes from Confucius is the Patrilineal Society.
 Men are the head of the family and more their lineage is to be protected.
 As it pertains to motherhood, Vietnam women are seen as and used primarily as mothers.
 In Vietnam, mothers-in-law are revealed as the staunch enforcers of the norm related to childcare, the ones who would most disapprove if the man does more childcare than the woman.
 Female virginity is of extreme importance, especially in rural areas, and the Society condemns abortion and female divorce.
 If a woman wants to show respect to her husband, the best way she can do that is to bear him a son.

 There are several patterns in birth rates amongst Vietnamese women.
 In one 2008 study by Nguyen et al., most women were found to have given birth by the time they reached age 20.
 However, the same study has found that the higher education level a woman received, the later the age at which she gives birth to her first child.